-Corpus luteum cysts during pregnancy are common ovarian cysts formed when the corpus luteum (cluster of cells in which the egg seals itself) fails to shrink after about 12 weeks of pregnancy, causing it to fill with fluid.
-The corpus luteum produces progesterone that helps prepare the endometrial lining for implantation.
+Corpus luteum cystsiXFluid-filled, benign growths that form on or under the skin during pregnancy are common ovarian cysts formed when the corpus luteum (cluster of cells in which the egg seals itself) fails to shrink after about 12 weeks of pregnancy, causing it to fill with fluid.
+The corpus luteum produces progesteroneiXA female reproductive hormone that plays an important role in menstruation, pregnancy, and breastfeeding that helps prepare the endometrial lining for implantation.
 These cysts are common during pregnancy and not usually troublesome.
-But, if these are not treated immediately, they might continue to grow, rupture and twist, giving rise to complications in the pregnancy (1) (2) (3).
+But, if these are not treated immediately, they might continue to grow, rupture and twist, giving rise to pregnancy complications (1) (2) (3).

 Read on to know about the symptoms, causes, and treatments for corpus luteum cyst in pregnancy.

 Corpus luteal cysts are among the most common functional ovarian cysts in pregnancy.
 When the corpus luteum cyst develops into a luteal cyst, it continues to produce progesterone to support the pregnancy and is mostly harmless.
 The cyst gradually disappears at the start of the second trimester.

 Corpus Luteum And The Menstrual Cycle